fluencelabs/nox/statemachine/docker/README.md

 sbt docker
 ```

-It would build a `fluencelabs/statemachine:latest` image.
+It would build a `fluencelabs/solver:latest` image.

 ### Launching clusters

-2 example clusters can be found in `example` directory.
+2 example clusters can be found in `examples` directory.
 Try running the following commands:
 ```
 ./sim-cluster-counter.sh
 ./sim-cluster-sqldb.sh